agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

 Before diving into the technical details, here’s a simple explanation of how Kerberos works for non-technical. 😊

- Imagine you’re atBy following this process, Kerberos ensures that the client's identity is authenticated securely before granting access to network services. a birthday party, and there’s a huge pile of delicious **Cupcakes**.
-But you can’t just take one—you need a special **ticket** 🎟️ from the party host to prove you’re allowed to get a Cupcake.
+ Imagine you’re at a birthday party, and there’s a huge pile of delicious **Cupcakes**.
+But you can’t just take one.
+You need a special **ticket** 🎟️ from the party host to prove you’re allowed to get a Cupcake.

  - You go to the party host and say, "Hey, it’s me!
 Can I have a ticket to prove I am invited"?
  - The host checks if you're invited and gives you an invitation pass.